BernardodoJAVAKKj/BernardodoJAVAKKj/README.md

-# 💫 About Me:
+#  About Me:
-💻 Computer Science student passionate about building and creating through code.<br>🚀 Focused on backend development, clean architecture, and turning ideas into real-world applications
+ Computer Science student passionate about building and creating through code.<br>

 ## 🌐 Socials: